faisalCode10/Context-API-bg-changer/README.md

 # React + Vite
+How to run this project
+1: Download source code and extract it
+2: Open Vs code
+3: open terminal
+4: npm install
+5: npm run dev

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.